brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 ###1.
 Stride

 "Every year as many as eighty percent of runners suffer an injury that will keep them off the streets for a month", quotes [Christopher McDougall](http://www.amazon.com/Born-Run-Hidden-Superathletes-Greatest/dp/0307279189).
 It does't make much sense to me.
 Running should be natural, why do we get so many injuries?
 These kind of thoughts lead me to consider the minimal shoes Vibram [Fivefingers](http://www.vibramfivefingers.com/index.htm).
-I read a couple of articles, I followed a couple of threads and that was enough for me to switch to the **front food landing stride**
+I read a couple of articles, I followed a couple of threads and that was enough for me to switch to the **forefoot strike**

 <img width="40%" src="/media/MCM-stride.png " class="center">